saiteja007-mv/Glassdoor-Companies-Review-Analysis/4 Data analysis of Glassdoor Reviews/Module 1 Data Understanding & Preprocessing/README.md

 - **Module 3**: Visualization and Reporting
 - **Module 4**: Advanced Analytics and Modeling

-The cleaned dataset is now ready for comprehensive employee retention analysis across major US corporations.
+The cleaned dataset is now ready for comprehensive Glassdoor Companies Review Analysis across major US corporations.

 ---